amitshankar/Udacity/Data_Analyst_Nanodegree/Term_02/Project_01/markdown/git_page/data_analyst_nanodegree_term_02_project_01_perceptual_phenomenon_python_004.md

 Author: Amit Shankar
 Date: 06/18/2018
 Tags: data analyst nanodegree, python, hypothesis testing
 Summary: This is the second project of term 02 in the data analyst nanodegree program.
-In this project, we exammined the data regarding the Stroop Effect and performed a two tailed test.
+In this project, we examined the data regarding the Stroop Effect and performed a two tailed test.

 The following information presented below about the Stroop effect can be found [here](https://docs.google.com/document/d/1-OkpZLjG_kX9J6LIQ5IltsqMzVWjh36QpnP2RYpVdPU/pub?embedded=True).